ContentMine/workshop-resources/software-tutorials/ami/README.md

 Down to earth, this is what the fact extraction looks like in the end: a list of terms extracted from the literature with XX characters before and afterwards as context around the fact.

-IMAGE OF ONE FACT IN XML, maybe split up image: left paper, right the xml line.

 ### b) ami2-gene